learn-co-curriculum/greeting-cli/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sBQBP1Aaxzk" frameborder="0" allowfullscreen></iframe>

-Notice that the the program is run with `ruby bin/greet`––we are using Ruby to run the code in the executable file that lives in our `bin` directory.
+Notice that the program is run with `ruby bin/greet`––we are using Ruby to run the code in the executable file that lives in our `bin` directory.
 Let's take a closer look at our project structure now.

 ## Project Structure